 Creative Component: The course used as a creative component must be designated with an asterisk on the plan of study.
+Please give this information to the English Graduate Office.

 Submitting the Plan of Study: Following the plan of study meeting, the student will complete and submit the plan of study online at: https://gradcollege.okstate.edu/resources/current-student-resources.html and the advisory committee and the Graduate Director will sign electronically.